fuadit/fuadit/README.md

 ### Hi there 👋

+#Fuad Mehawish
+Full-stack software engineer (PHP, JS, Android, Laravel, React.js) experienced in working with local companies, small teams, and clients over the world, looking for new challenges to build international projects.

 <!--
 **fuad-works/fuad-works** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.